Digital Accommodations and Services for People with Disabilities

 Debbie Krahmer is available to work with anyone with disabilities on research assistance through phone (315-228-6592), email (email@example.com), Google Hangouts, Zoom, or other formats as necessary, Monday through Friday, 9am to 4pm.
 Debbie can also consult on possible alternate assistive technologies for those who are unable to access the campus.
 You may also contact any of the librarians for general assistance on library research.

 At this time, we are unable to ship additional assistive technology to individual students.
-Please contact Lynn Waldman (firstname.lastname@example.org) if you require AT while off campus.
+Please contact Evelyn Lester (firstname.lastname@example.org) if you require AT while off campus.

-If a student has received an iPad, Livescribe pen, or other technology from the Office of Academic Support and Disability Services, you can continue to use it through the semester.
-Lynn Waldman will be in contact with you to determine the best way to return the technology at the end of the semester.
-If you have any questions or concerns, contact Lynn Waldman (email@example.com) in the office of Academic Support and Disability Services.
+If a student has received an iPad, Livescribe pen, or other technology from the Office of Disability Services, you can continue to use it through the semester.
+Evelyn Lester will be in contact with you to determine the best way to return the technology at the end of the semester.
+If you have any questions or concerns, contact Evelyn Lester (email@example.com) in the Office of Disability Services.

 There are limited supplies of laptops available for students or faculty and staff who will be working from home who do not have laptops of their own.
 The University will do its best to maintain necessary accommodations for employees working from home.
 For faculty and staff, these arrangements should be discussed with the supervisor or Tamala Flack (firstname.lastname@example.org) and will be handled on a case by case basis.
 The ITS service desk can help with installation of existing software onto laptops for those who already have AT software available.